-The majority of the materials in this case are able to be recycled; the materials in this case are as follows;
+The majority of the materials in this case are able to be recycled.
+The materials in this case are as follows:

-- Sheet Metal and other various metals.
+- Sheet Metal and other various metals

-- Copper / Aliminum
+- Copper / Aluminum

 - Tempered Glass

 - Wood

 - PVC

 - Polystyrene

 - Polycarbonate

-Remaining by commercial waste management
+Remaining materials to be disposed of by commercial waste management.